-- Agreeing an attendance support plan
+- Agreeing to an attendance contract.

-- Signing a home/school contract
+- Agreeing to internal additional support.

-- Signposting to outside agencies
+- Signposting to external agency support.

 - Attending attendance matters clinics

 In situations of persistent truanting, a parent / carer may be fined.

 A welcome back

 It is important that on return from an unavoidable absence all pupils are made to feel welcome.
 This should include ensuring that the pupil is helped to catch up on missed work and brought up to date with any information that has been passed to the other pupils.
 Include details of how catch-up work will be organised.